medikoo/deferred/README.md

 <a name="concept-promise-nesting" />
 #### Nesting

 Promises can be nested.
 If a promise resolves with another promise, it's not really resolved.
-It's resolved only when final promise returns a real value:
+It's resolved only when final promise is resolved with a real value:

 ```javascript
 var d = deferred();